 On the Sundays that our family doesn’t come for dinner, we are always looking for a good wholesome activity.
 Our teenager is usually in the basement, it’s cold outside and you can only watch TV for so long.
-This is were bread making on Sunday afternoon came to be.
-We have made for relatives and it makes the best french toast casserole ever, but since Mike is trying to do keto, we can’t keep it in the house.
+This is how bread making on Sunday afternoon came to be.
+We have made it for relatives and it makes the best french toast casserole ever, but since Mike is trying to do keto, we can’t keep it in the house.
 I know, right?
 How do you give away homemade bread?
 It’s hard, really hard.

 I think that making bread seems like a task on a few can do and that’s just not true.
 It’s easier than it looks and the taste is amazing.
 The hardest thing about making homemade bread is not eating it all in one sitting.
 Warm and fresh bread from the oven, it heaven with or without butter.

 - ¾ cup + 2⅔ cups warm water (divided)